 Instructions

-Step 7 : Bake Anzac for at least 12-15 minutes until it becomes golden brown.
+Step 7: Bake the Anzac for at least 12-15 minutes until it becomes golden brown.
 If you need chewy biscuits, do prefer baking on the lower end ( 12-13 minutes)

-If you need crispy biscuits, prefer for longer baking time ( 14-15 minutes)
+If you need crispy biscuits, prefer a longer baking time ( 14-15 minutes)

 Tips & Tricks

-- Do not use instant oats; rather than prefer rolled oats to form the right texture
+- Do not use instant oats; rather, prefer rolled oats to form the right texture

-- Do not forget to add baking soda, its very crucial for biscuits to be chewy
+- Do not forget to add baking soda, biscuits must be chewy

 - Put Anzac in an airtight container for a week